Auste1989/metis_projects/Student_Grade_Prediction/README.md

 ### Data analysis

-* Potentially log the absences and failures features, since they're right-skewed
+* Potentially log the absences and failures features, since they're right-skewed (*only applicable for LogisticRegression*)
+* Mother's and father's education are correlated (0.64), should combine into 1 *maybe avg. of the two**
+* Alcohol consumption on weekdays and weekends are strongly correlated (0.62), should combine it into one (*avg. alcohol consumption*)
+* Travel time and address (U vs R) are highly correlated (logical), leave only travel time
+* Freetime and going out variables are also relatively highly correlated, could combine them into 1 or remove going out, since alcohol consumption columns cover a large effect of going out
 * Tried oversampling (using SMOTE), but that make the accuracy score go down :confused:
 * Next up - KNN and SVC